If you are looking for a calming drink to ease your nerves, you might be pleasantly pleased by the large variety of natural options out there.

 Many studies find that lavender for anxiety is effective for reducing stress and can be used as an herbal tea drink to help calm you down.

 A study of heart patients undergoing surgery found that lavender dampens down the stress hormone called cortisol by 70 percent.

-Tips: Because lavender flavors are so strong, you can add just a pinch of dried lavender buds like this one into your tea infuser.
+Tips: Because lavender flavors are so strong, you can add just a pinch of dried lavender buds into your tea infuser.
 People like to mix lavender flavors into other teas, such as chamomile or other herbal teas to enhance their potency and flavor.